When should I receive my bill?

 All final bills are to be paid for with cash, bank check or money order.
 No personal checks will be accepted.
 At the time of payment, please bring the name(s) of the new owner(s) to our office so that future utility bills will be mailed to the new owner(s), otherwise the post office will forward them to you at your new address.

-What happens if the property is foreclosed on and there will be no funds to pay the bill until the
+What happens if a property is foreclosed and there will be no funds to pay the bill until the closing?

 We request that the procedures above be adhered to even in the event of a foreclosure or short-sale.
 This means you must call the office to set up the final water read as soon as you know a closing is definite, even if the closing date is not yet set.
 Frequently, law offices or real estate agents call a few days before the closing to set up the final read appointment, making scheduling difficult.

 If water/sewer balances must be paid from the funds at closing, a letter from the closing attorney to the Treasurer must be received in advance stating the intention to pay outstanding balances for said property out of the closing funds.
 A letter should be faxed or emailed to the Treasurer and a hard copy mailed to the following: